luntergroup/smcsmc/performance/report/constpopsize_bylag.rst

 **********************************************************

 Population size inference with variable lag (see `constpopsize_bylag_experiment.py`).
+On bender with `-j 50`, the experiment takes a few hours.

 Rationale: increasing the lag increases the amount of information extracted from the data, and improves convergence.
 However it also increases the variance of parameter estimates, and increases memory usage and runtime, so a balance should be struck.